DokimiCU/Exile/README.md

 Some tips and tricks:
 - Beds are important.
 If you're exhausted you get hypothermia/heat stroke.
 Get under shelter in a nice temperature.
+- Do your crafting, organizing, planning while you rest.
 - Weather: extremes sap your energy.
 Like real life, walking around in a snowstorm is a bad idea!
 - Temperature.
 Build a shelter, with a fire place or lots of torches.
 You can also go underground.
 - Go deep enough underground and you might find something....